tic-tac-token/ttt-book/src/chapters/3/requiring-authorized-players.md

     }
 ```

 Now that we're storing these addresses, let's limit access to `markSpace`.
-Just like in `restBoard`, let's check that the caller is one of the authorized addresses.
+Just like in `resetBoard`, let's check that the caller is one of the authorized addresses.
 Here are a few tests:

 ```solidity
     function test_auth_nonplayer_cannot_mark_space() public {